 - Once the seeds start spluttering, add sliced onion and cook until the onion starts turning brown.

-- Add minced garlic and saute for about a minute or until the raw smell goes away.
+- Add minced garlic and saute for about a minute or until the raw smell of garlic goes away.

-- Next, add turmeric, red chili powder, and coriander powder.
+- Next, add turmeric powder, red chili powder, and coriander powder.
 Saute for a few seconds.

 - Add finely chopped tomatoes and salt.
 Mix and cook until the tomatoes turn soft.